MasatoMakino/pixijs-mouse-event-transmitter/README.md

 ### Import

-pixijs-mouse-event-transmitter is composed of ES6 modules and TypeScript d.ts files.
+pixijs-mouse-event-transmitter is composed of ES modules and TypeScript d.ts files.

 At first, import classes.